xai990/GEMDiff/README.md

 # GEMDiff: A diffusion model bridge between normal and tumor Gene Expression Matrix

-This repository contains the code for the diffusion model and a neural network model, a breast cancer study case.
+This repository contains the code for the diffusion model and a neural network model for a breast cancer study case.
 ## Installation

 GEMDiff is a collection of Python scripts.
 Recommand that run diffusion model on [Palmetto](https://www.palmetto.clemson.edu/palmetto/) -- a Clemson university research cluster.
 To use the Python scripts directly, clone this repository.
 All of the Python dependencies can be installed in an Anaconda environment: